Best Of16 min read

 • No built-in time tracking or docs

-• Pricing is higher than many alternatives
+• Higher pricing than many alternatives

 #7. nTask — Best Budget-Friendly Option for Freelancers